Lazic War: War

 In Lazica, Khosrow I's attempt to establish direct Persian control over the country and the missionary zeal of the Zoroastrian priests soon caused discontent in Christian Lazica and King Gubazes revolted in 548, this time against the Persians.
 Gubazes II requested aid from Emperor Justinian I and allied with the Alans and Sabirs.
 Justinian sent 7,000 Roman and 1,000 Tzani (relatives of the Lazes) auxiliaries under Dagisthaeus to assist Gubazes and besieged the fortress of Petra but faced tough resistance from its heavily outnumbered garrison.
 Persian reinforcements under Mihr-Mihroe defeated a small Byzantine force guarding the mountain passes and then relieved the besieged Petra.
 Lacking enough supplies, Mihr-Mihroe garrisoned 3,000 men in the fortress and marched to Armenia leaving 5,000 soldiers to supply Petra.
 This force was destroyed by Dagisthaeus at the Phasis river in 549.
 The next Persian offensive also proved to be unsuccessful with the commander Chorianes killed in a decisive battle at the river Hippis (now the Tskhenistskali).
 Nevertheless, the Persians manage to resupply Petra.
-The new Byzantine commander Bessas quelled a pro-Persian revolt of the Abasgi tribe, took and dismantled the fort of Petra after a lengthy siege and fierce fighting as Mihr-Mihroe did not arrive in time.
-The latter unsuccessfully diverted his force against Archaeopolis in 551 as many of his men were lost due to a lack of supplies.
-However, the latter was unopposed elsewhere in the field and managed to capture Cotais and the fortress of Uthimereos, blocking the important roads to the highland regions of Scymnia and Souania, which were also captured by him later.
+The new Byzantine commander Bessas quelled a pro-Persian revolt of the Abasgi tribe, took and dismantled the fort of Petra after a lengthy siege and fierce fighting.
+This effectively foiled Khosrow I's scheme to challenge Byzantine hegemony in the Black Sea.
+But if the Persians could not have the Black Sea coast, they could still seize the lion's share of Lazica.
+This change of focus set the tone for the next five years of war.
+Mihr-Mihroe's attempt to capture the main Byzantine stronghold of Archaeopolis failed in 551 as many of his men were lost due to a lack of supplies.
+However, he was unopposed elsewhere and captured Cotais and the fortress of Uthimereos, blocking the important roads to the highland regions of Scymnia and Souania, which were also captured by him later.
 In the summer of 555, he dislodged a superior Byzantine-Lazic force at Telephis and Ollaria by stratagem and forced them to retreat to Nesos.
 Mihr-Mihroe died of illness shortly after and was replaced by Nachoragan.